cainaru/gsdrupalC/web/modules/contrib/geocoder/README.md

   functionalities for Geocoding valid Exif Geo data present into JPG images;
 * The **geocoder_geofield** module provides integration with Geofield (module/field type) and the ability to both use it as target of Geocode or source of Reverse Geocode with the other fields.
-It also enables the GPX provider/formatter functionalities for Geocoding valid GPX data present into gpx & text formats files;
+It also enables the provider/formatter functionalities for Geocoding valid GPX, KML and GeoJson data present into files contents;
 * The **geocoder_address** module provides integration with Address (module/field type) and the ability to both use it as target of Reverse Geocode or source of Geocode with the other fields;